ClusterHQ/flocker/docs/introduction.rst

 * Volumes are ZFS filesystems.
 * Volumes are attached to a Docker "data" container.
-* Geard automatically associates the "data" container's volumes with the actual container.
+* geard automatically associates the "data" container's volumes with the actual container.

-  * Association is done based on container names by Geard.
+  * Association is done based on container names by geard.

 * Data model
   * Volumes are owned by a specific node.